bebleo/smtpdfix/README.md

 + Firewalls may interfere with the operation of the smtp server.
 + Authenticating with LOGIN and PLAIN mechanisms fails over TLS/SSL, but works with STARTTLS.
 [Issue #10](https://github.com/bebleo/smtpdfix/issues/10)
 + Currently no support for termination through signals.
 [Issue #4](https://github.com/bebleo/smtpdfix/issues/4)
++ If the fixture start exceeds the `ready_timeout` and aborts the host and port are not consistently released and subsequent uses may result in an error.
+[Issue #80](https://github.com/bebleo/smtpdfix/issues/80)

 ©2020-2021, Written with ☕ and ❤ in Montreal, QC